Hanlan’s Point Chapter

 Hanlan’s Point Chapter history:

 Canada has always played an important role within SABR.
-There have been Canadian members of SABR as early as 1971 and by the end of the decade, there were enough members in Toronto to field a team.
-A young educator named Bill Humber envisioned enough of a baseball research community in the Toronto area and in 1979, he founded the Spring Training for Fans class.
-He continues to organize his baseball interest course at Seneca College each winter to this day.
+There have been Canadian members of SABR as early as 1971 and by the end of the organization’s first decade, there were enough members in Toronto to field a team.
+A young educator named Bill Humber envisioned enough of a baseball research community in the Toronto area and in 1979, he founded the Spring Training for Baseball Fans class.
+He continues to organize his baseball interest course each winter to this day.
 Along with Bill Maxwell, Gavin MacKenzie, and the late Dave Crichton, Bill spearheaded Toronto’s first SABR Convention, which was held in 1981.
 The convention, held at the Erindale campus of the University of Toronto, was not without controversy.
-Organization was plagued by both the baseball strike and the Canada Post strike that summer and weeks before his keynote address, Blue Jays broadcaster Early Wynn announced without explanation his decision to withdraw from the programme.
-In terms of attendance, however, it was SABR’s largest to that date.
+Convention planning was plagued by both the baseball strike and the Canada Post strike that summer and weeks before his keynote address, Blue Jays broadcaster Early Wynn announced without explanation his decision to withdraw from the program.
+In terms of attendance, however, it was SABR’s largest to date.

 Humber remained instrumental within the Toronto baseball research community over the ensuing decades.
 He wrote and published six books about baseball in Canada, served on the SABR Board of Directors in 1982-83 and in 1989, he was a driving force behind “Let’s Play Ball,” an exhibit which celebrated 150 years of baseball in Canada at the Royal Ontario Museum.
 All the while, Humber tried to disavow Early Wynn of one of his 300 victories, an endeavor which proved to be unsuccessful.
 In January 2022, Humber was appointed a member of the Order of Canada for his contributions highlighting Canadian baseball history.